shahmeer99/HCT-QA-Benchmark/synthetic_data_generator/_README_.md

-## CONFIGURATION
+## INSTALLATION
 Install R version 4.4.2 and Rstudio (see configuration details below).

-Download all the files from the "synthetic_data_generator" repository.
+Download all the files from the "generator_code" repository.

 Set Rstudio working directory to the folder containing these files.